CADLabs/ethereum-economic-model/README.md

 The following are prerequisites you'll need before completing the setup steps:
 * Python: tested with versions 3.7, 3.8, 3.9
-* NodeJS might be needed if using Plotly with Jupyter Lab (works out the box when using Anaconda/Conda package manager with Jupyter Lab or Jupyter Notebook)
+* NodeJS might be needed if using Plotly with Jupyter Lab (Plotly works out the box when using Anaconda/Conda package manager with Jupyter Lab or Jupyter Notebook)

 First, set up a Python 3 [virtualenv](https://docs.python.org/3/library/venv.html) development environment (or use the equivalent Anaconda step):
 ```bash